digitaledgeit/sass-spacing/README.md

 ## Customisation

-You can customise a number of features by defining the following variables before you importing `sass-spacing` in your SASS file.
+You can customise a number of features by defining the following variables before importing `sass-spacing` in your SASS file.

     //alternate sizes
     $spacing-sizes: (